callthis/fiction/appealing-to-someones-best-or-better-nature.md

 ## How to appeal to someone's best or better nature

-You seem to be a glutton for data.
+@GCHQ You seem to be a glutton for data.
 So here is some more data for you...

 It turns out that, globally at any given hour, more than 70% of commercial airplanes on the tarmac or in the air, have something to do with insurance companies bought into by The Crown, often via Ireland or the UAE.